Stanley Kubrick: Drama & Shadows: Photographs 1945–1950

+Stanley Kubrick: Drama & Shadows: Photographs 1945–1950 is a anthological photography book organized by German art historian Rainer Crone that was published in 2005.

+Summary

-Stanley Kubrick: Drama & Shadows: Photographs 1945-1950 is a anthological photography book organized by German art historian Rainer Crone that reunites a selection of the photographic work that future filmmaker Stanley Kubrick did while working for Look in his youth, from 1945 to 1950.
-The book is the first to extensively document Kubrick's artistic and professional work as a photographer, and it was published in 2005.
+It reunites a selection of the photographic work that future filmmaker Stanley Kubrick did while working for Look in his youth, from 1945 to 1950.
+The book is the first to extensively document Kubrick's artistic and professional work as a photographer before his directorial career.